huhanwj/linux-4.9/Linux_for_Tegra/README.md

 sudo ./jetson-disk-image-creator.sh -o jetson_nano.img -b jetson-nano -r 300
 ```

-   `-r` is the revision number of the Jetson Nano module to be used:
+   > `-r` is the revision number of the Jetson Nano module to be used:

-   100 for revision A01
+   > 100 for revision A01

-   200 for revision A02
+   > 200 for revision A02

-   300 for revision B00 or B01
+   > 300 for revision B00 or B01

-5. Using *balenaEtcher* or other software to flash the create image file into your SD card.
+5. Using *balenaEtcher* or other software to flash the created image file into your SD card.